 The reality, of course, is less straightforward.
-In real life, it’s hard to know what to say when you see your friend’s heart breaks.
-Maybe you’ve never seen them feel so emotionally low; maybe you never liked their ex anyway.
-Maybe you’re a smotherer and they just need some space.
+In real life, it’s hard to know what to say when you see your friend’s heart break.
+This might be the first time that you’ve seen them feel so emotionally low.
+Even if you never liked their ex anyway, as a friend, it’s essential to be there for them.
+Or, if they need, to give them some space.
+How will you know what to do to help them?
+Here are 8 ways to help a friend through a breakup to start you off on the right path.

 1. Ask what you can do to help, rather than assume you know what they need